 Each individual fan produced by Moore is assigned a Serial Number.
 This Serial Number is embossed on a permanent metal tag and attached to each fan hub.
-The Fan Specification Sheet provided for each Job Number lists all of the individual Serial Numbers of the identical fans covered by that Job Number so that, in future years, reference to the Fan Specification Sheets provided will identify the characteristics of each individual fan.
+For automatic fans, the Serial Number tag will be found on the base of the hub plate.
+For manual fans, the Serial Number tag will be found on the side of the hub between two of the hub tubes.The Fan Specification Sheet provided for each Job Number lists all of the individual Serial Numbers of the identical fans covered by that Job Number so that, in future years, reference to the Fan Specification Sheets provided will identify the characteristics of each individual fan.

-Moore keeps records indexed by serial and job numbers of all fans produced for at least forty years in order to provide proper maintenance advice and information on spare parts and replacements.
+The Moore Company keeps records indexed by serial and job numbers of all fans produced for at least forty years in order to provide proper maintenance advice and information on spare parts and replacements.